 Cognitive dysfunction syndrome impacts senior cats, typically older than 15 years.
 As explained by Veterinary Clinics, the symptoms include anxiety and clinginess, especially during the small hours of the morning.

 Cats with cognitive dysfunction syndrome experience a reversed sleep-waking cycle.
 This makes the senior cat anxious and vocal at night.
 Your cat will become distressed at being parted from you while you’re asleep.

 What Can Be Done About My Cat’s Nerves and Anxiety?

 If you have attempted lifestyle changes to no avail, then your cat may have a generalized anxiety disorder.
 This is an illness caused by a chemical imbalance in the brain.

 A vet can prescribe anti-anxiety medication, but cognitive-behavioral therapy may be recommended before going down this path.
 Many vets consider exposure therapy to be an effective treatment for feline phobias.

 Exposure therapy involves turning a negative experience into a positive experience.
 Expose your cat to whatever makes it nervous before offering play, petting, and grooming.

 When the cat starts to calm down, offer it a treat.
 Your cat may start to look forward to something that previously provoked a fear response.
 If not, it will at least begin to become more tolerable.

-An effective way to deal with a cat that has generalized anxiety is to pretend it is invisible.
-Go about your daily routine as normal.
-Avoid unnecessary loud noises or routine changes.
+An effective way to deal with a cat with generalized anxiety is to pretend it is invisible.
+Go about your daily routine as normal, and avoid unnecessary loud noises or routine changes.

 - Light scented candles, such as lavender or frankincense